NU-CUCIS/ph5concat/utils/README.md

     [-h]            print this command usage message
     [-v]            verbose mode (default: off)
-    [-r pattern]    groups matching pattern are not injected with key dataset [-k indx_names] dataset names in group '/spill', separated by comma, to be used to generate partition keys (default: run,subrun,evt) file_name       input/output HDF5 file name (required)
+    [-r pattern]    groups matching pattern are not injected with key dataset [-k indx_names] dataset names separated by comma, to be used to generate partition keys (default: /spill/run,/spill/subrun,/spill/evt)
+    file_name       input/output HDF5 file name (required)

     This utility program adds a new dataset in each group of the input file.